Orange-OpenSource/TimeStress/README.md

 The main goal of this repository is to reproduce the results of our paper:

 [Khodja, H. A., et al. (2025).
-Factual Knowledge in Language Models: Robustness and Anomalies under Simple Temporal Context Variations. arXiv preprint arXiv:2502.01220.](https://arxiv.org/abs/2502.01220) (accepted for publication at **ACL Workshop - L2M2**)
+Factual Knowledge in Language Models: Robustness and Anomalies under Simple Temporal Context Variations. arXiv preprint arXiv:2502.01220.](https://arxiv.org/abs/2502.01220) (published in **ACL Workshop L2M2 - Best Paper Award**)

 We provide the source code and data to: